veeSauce/code_exercise/README.md

-Deploying to GCP Involves steps from GUI and CLI:
+Deploying to GCP Involves steps from GUI and/or CLI:

 Login to Google Cloud website and Create a test project  (call it test-project + make sure to enable billing !)